 " ...
 Care be taken about the Learning and Instruction of Youth ..."

 William Penn established a group he called Overseers to govern his school.
-Three centuries later, the group is still responsible for the operation of Penn Charter.
+Three centuries later, the board is still responsible for the operation of Penn Charter.

 Penn expressed his interest in education in his new colony early on, in his Frame of Government in 1682 and at meetings of the Provincial Council over which he presided.
 On Nov.
 11, 1683, he proposed that “Care be taken about the Learning and Instruction of Youth, to wit: a school of arts and sciences.”